Bromeliad Flowers Losing Color: When & How To Prune Them Off

 How long does a bromeliad flower last?

-It depends on few factors: how open the flowers are when you buy the plant, how warm your home is & how bright your home is.
-In general bromeliad flower spikes look good for about 2 months before starting to fade.
+It depends on several factors: how open the flowers are when you buy the plant, how warm and bright your home is, and so on.
+Generally, bromeliad flower spikes look good for about two to four months before starting to fade.

-Spots have appeared on a couple of the leaves of my Guzmania.
-This is part of dying out process too.
-Overall, my plant still looks good.
+Spots have appeared on a couple of the leaves of my Guzmania after the spike was cut off.
+This is also part of the dying out process.

 When do bromeliad flowers die?

-This question & the one below are the meat of this post.
+This question and the one below are the meat of this post.
 When you cut the flower off depends on your taste.
-If the stalk changing color bothers you, then cut if off.
-I’m leaving mine on for as long as I can because that & a few brown tips don’t bug me at all.
+If the stalk changing color bothers you, then cut it off.
+I’m leaving mine on for as long as possible because that and a few brown tips don’t bug me.

 How & where do I prune off my bromeliad flower?

-You want to prune the whole stalk off as far into the cup as you can because this looks the best.
-You’ll see me illustrating this in the video below.
-Only the flower head could be cut off but that would look funny.
-The cup, urn or vase is the central part of the bromeliad from which the flower stalk forms & grows out off.
-It’s best to use pruners but scissors will do if you don’t have pruners.
-Just make sure your cutting tool is clean & sharp.
+You want to prune the whole stalk off as far into the cup as possible because this looks the best.
+I illustrate this in the video below.
+Only the flower head could be cut off, but that would look funny.

 Will my plant last longer if I leave the flower stalk on until the very end?

 No, I haven’t found that to be true.
 The plant is going to die either way.
-I’ve had bromeliads whose flower stalks have browned much faster than the Guzmania Claire I have now & I’ve cut them off after 2-3 months.
+I’ve had bromeliads whose flower stalks have browned much faster than my Guzmania Claire and I’ve cut them off after two to three months.

 How do I care for my bromeliad after blooming?